 The Writing in the Disciplines Program offers programming throughout the year open to all faculty and graduate students who teach.
-We also provide special programming tailored to the needs of school’s and departments.
+If you are interested in a topic that you don't see here or if you would like programming tailored to your department, contact us at firstname.lastname@example.org.

 To register for an event, email email@example.com, or register online by clicking the link following the event description.
-To receive email announcements about upcoming events and other WID activities, join our listserv by emailing firstname.lastname@example.org with the command SUBSCRIBE WID or by emailing us.
+To receive email announcements about upcoming events and other WID activities, join our mailing list by emailing firstname.lastname@example.org with the command SUBSCRIBE WID .

 Fall Faculty Writing Retreats

 Join your colleagues for coffee, tea, and snacks in a quiet and comfortable space for writing.

 October 31 @ 9:15 am, November 14 @ 9:30 am, and December 7 @ 8:30 am

 Join colleagues to explore how learning works and what faculty can do to help students learn more effectively.
 How People Learn, a report of the National Research Council, examines research into learning and its implications for what we teach, how we teach it, and how we assess learning.
 This new knowledge calls into question concepts and practices firmly entrenched in our current education system.

 If you are interested in participating in the book group, please contact us at email@example.com.